lwpie/obsastro/README.md

 > **Q**: Now that we know the background estimation is affected by bright sources, can you think of a way to improve it?
 >
-> **A**: An approach (implemented within `try` blocks) is implemented to mask these sources before estimation.
-This involves identifying bright sources, creating a mask, and applying it during the background estimation process.
+> **A**: An approach is implemented to mask these sources before estimation.
+This involves identifying bright sources, creating a mask, and applying it during the background estimation process. (within `try` blocks)

 > **Q**: Why do you think some of the point sources have fainter PSF magnitude than the aperture one?
 Shouldn't the PSF model recover the total flux better than the aperture ones?
 >